fabianlindfors/reshape/README.md

 #### Create table

 The `create_table` action will create a new table with the specified columns, indices and constraints.
+You can optionally provide an `up` option to backfill values from an existing table.

 _Example: create a `customers` table with a few columns and a primary key_